SkymouseStudios/skymse-jekyll/_drafts/5-cheap-ideas-for-marketing-when-your-company-is-broke.md

       If you are a small business, you may not take email marketing seriously yet.
 That's okay.
 I forgive you, but I encourage you to reconsider.

       Sure.
 Nobody likes their email filled with spam and cluttered with useless bits of this and that.
 People simply do not like that, but evidently it still works.
 Collect emails.
 Create a free download to create an email capture.
 Ask for email at checkout.
 Whatever you do, get their email.
 Why?
 Email is an incredibly easy way to get yourself back into the minds-eye of your audience.
 Even if they are just to delete your emails, odds are if you send them that 10% off code for a product the sorta wanted anyways?
 They are going to consider it more seriously.
 Email is a great way to reengage and reiterate your presence.
 Remember, every single time you get your name in front of someone, is another chance for them to call upon it when in need of a good or a service.

+      Companies like MailChimp even offer free email campaign management software up to 2000 email addresses.
+You spend a bit of time carefully crafting and curating your emails and then you can set up and automate the rest of the process.
+Brilliant.
+Easy.
+Wonderful.

+   5. **Develop Partnerships.**

+      This one may be a bit far fetched for many.
+This always seems so difficult to do, but it's not, and it has tons of benefits.
+This falls somewhat in the realm of networking in that it is people coming together in an effort to build each other (and their companies) up.

+      Partnerships don't have to be difficult or extreme.
+They can be simple.
+They can be a promise.
+A restaurant promises to recommend its patrons stop in at the local gift shop for some neat treats and goodies.
+That same gift shop recommends that restaurant to shoppers that have worked up an appetite.

+      Partnerships can take on an affiliate role in which people who send business your way take a small commission, or if you send business their way, you take a commission.
+Partnerships can be as complex or as simple as you would like, but the key is to find a mutual ground that benefits both parties.
+Always carefully consider partnerships of course, and be certain of the benefits for your company based on the specific agreement before you commit.